Because WordPress onpage SEO should become second nature

 Some of the things you should do right away after installing it:

 - Change the default SEO title and description of your homepage.
 Do it in SEO > Titles & Metas > Homepage.
-I advise to target some long tail keyword in your homepage title that also includes a shorter keyword in it.
+We'd advise you to target some long tail keyword in your homepage title that also includes a shorter keyword in it.
 That way you're killing two birds with one stone.
 Example:

 - Do the same for your Post Types and Taxonomies (available as tabs in SEO > Titles & Metas).